mebyz/pistahx/README.md

 - **AUTOMATIC CODEGEN : API server code (routing, server core...) is automatically generated from the spec**

-- **CODE LOGIC SEPARATION : Business logic is separated from the server core code**
+- **CORE / BUSINESS CODE LOGIC SEPARATION : Business logic is separated from the server core code**

-- **STRONGLY TYPED CODE : The business logic is written in Haxe (type checking helps the code to stay clean and secure), before being transpiled to nodejs code**
+- **STRONGLY TYPED CODE : Write your business logic in Haxe Lang (type checking helps the code to stay clean and secure). target is nodejs for now**

-- **OPEN SOURCE, MULTIOS, FAST BOOTSTRAPPING STACK: ORMS can be set up, modified and deployed  everywhere nodejs code can run.
-Unix/Linux, Windows, OSx, ...**
+- **OPEN SOURCE, MULTIOS, FAST BOOTSTRAPPING STACK: ORMS can be set up (within minutes), modified and deployed anywhere nodejs can : Unix/Linux, Windows, OSx, ...**

-- **MULTIDB: ORMS uses Sequlize, which alllows you to connect to mssql, mysql, pgsql, sqlite,... databases**
+- **MULTIDB: ORMS uses Sequelize : connect to mssql, mysql, pgsql, sqlite,... databases**

-- **PROMISES-FULL : Use the mighty power of Promises using a simple Haxe (Promhx) workflow :**
+- **PROMISES-FULL : Use the great power of promises using a simple Haxe (Promhx, Thx.*) workflow**

-- **DB PROMISES: SEQUELIZE too handles parallel db querying strategies :**
+- **DB PROMISES: ORMS handles parallel db querying strategies**

 - **CONTAINER READY: ORMS gives you a native docker container environment for your app.
-You're finally able deploy everywhere**
+You can now trully deploy anywhere !**

 # BUILD YOUR API USING ORMS
-**remider: orms is meant to be used as a dependency !!**
+**remider: ORMS is meant to be used as a dependency !!**

 **STEP BY STEP :**